-How to copyright music and songs is a question we hear from many new artists.
+How to copyright music and songs is a question many new artists ask.
 For those creating music, and or songs, protecting them from copying, by other people, is critical.
-Both, from a financial and a moral perspective.
+Both from a financial and a moral perspective.

-After all, it is your hard work and talent that brought the music or song into existence, so why should someone else get to take advantage of that without your agreement.
+After all, it is your hard work and talent that brought the music or song into existence.
+Why should someone else get to take advantage of that without your agreement?

 This post looks at how you go about copyrighting your song and or your music in the UK.

 Copyright is the exclusive right to reproduce and make use of (use in a commercial context) the material covered by the copyright.
-S1(1)(a) of the Copyright, Designs and Patents Act 1988 states that copyright can be obtained in “Original literary or musical works”.
+Section 1(1)(a) of the Copyright, Designs and Patents Act 1988 states that copyright can be obtained in “Original literary or musical works”.

-Copyright is, therefore, specifically designed to protect music as well as songs.
-The words to the song are classed as a ‘literary’ work and so they also qualify for protection as well as the music.
+Copyright is, therefore, specifically designed to protect music, as well as song lyrics.
+The words to the song are classed as a ‘literary’ work.
+As such they qualify for protection as well as the music.

 Something to consider is that the recording of the music and, or the singing of the song, is also protected by copyright.
 This is because section 5A(1) of the Act states that a ‘sound recording’ is also covered by copyright.

 A sound recording is defined to cover “All or part of a literary, dramatic or musical work, from which sounds reproducing that work or part may be produced”.

 It’s important to note that a song and the accompanying music, can be broken down into distinct layers of copyright.
 If you’re an artist that has created a song and music to go with it, you’ll have at least three types of copyright coming into existence.
 These would be: